maesoser/blog/content/posts/s3-log-forwarder.md

 +++
-title = "Sending your networks logs to S3" date = "2023-09-06"
-description = "Taking advantage of the extensibility options of current routers to enhance the monitoring capabilties of my network" draft = false
+title = "Sending your network logs to S3 straight from your router" date = "2023-09-06" description = "Taking advantage of the extensibility options of current routers to enhance the monitoring capabilties of my network" draft = false